-If you have suffered losses investing in The Parking REIT/MVP REIT I or II, and would like a free consultation with a securities attorney, please call The White Law Group at 1-888-637-5510.
+If you have suffered losses investing in The Parking REIT (now known as Mobile Infrastructure Corp.) and would like a free consultation with a securities attorney, please call The White Law Group at 1-888-637-5510.

-The White Law Group is a national securities arbitration, securities fraud, and investor protection law firm with offices in Chicago, Illinois and Franklin, Tennessee.
+The White Law Group is a national securities arbitration, securities fraud, and investor protection law firm with offices in Chicago, Illinois and Seattle, Washington.
 For more information on The White Law Group, visit www.whitesecuritieslaw.com.

 Tags: Mobile Infrastructure Corp, MVP REIT II losses, MVP REIT NAV, Parking REIT NAV, Parking REIT value, The Parking REIT class action lawsuit, The Parking REIT distributions, The Parking REIT investigation, The Parking REIT investment losses, The Parking REIT lawsuit, The Parking REIT losses, The Parking REIT MVP REIT merger, the Parking REIT shareholders, The Parking REIT tender offer, vestin mortgage Last modified: July 22, 2022